shawnsyms/revival-survival/README.md

 <ul>
     <li><strong>Data visualization:</strong> I believe I've done a reasonably good job bringing the data to life using visualization best practices and attempting to conform to the Polaris style system whilst doing so.</li>
     <li><strong>Overdose resource locator:</strong> There are a number of improvements to come.
 The tool currently relies on geolocation via IP to identify user location, which is not sufficiently accurate.
 As a next step, it will be re-written in a combination of Javascript and python and deployed for online access using Heroku or a similar platform.
 This will improve ease of use and drastically increase location accuracy.
+    <li><strong>Predictive model:</strong> This needs a lot more work.
+I tried a lot of different approaches and ran into various roadblocks and learned a ton.
+But there is more to explore in order to ensure I can create the best model possible.
 </ul>